Vegas traffic fatalities exceeding last year’s numbers, speeding top cause

 “When we add speed to these collisions, that’s what’s killing people,” Rundell said.

-Metro’s data also shows that while the number of fatalities is higher this year, slightly more than 3 percent higher to be exact, a larger percentage of this year’s incidents have been fatal.
+Metro’s data also shows that while the number of fatalities is higher this year, slightly more than 3 percent higher to be exact, a larger percentage of this year’s collisions have been fatal.

-The total number of incidents reported this year has decreased by more than 1,000 — representing a 7 percent change.
+The total number of collisions reported this year has decreased by more than 1,000 — representing a 7 percent change.

 This means that while there have been fewer incidents reported overall, 2024 is still seeing more fatalities than the previous year.